Pelagic Help

 Look for up ↗ or down ↘ arrows next to data values.
 These show whether conditions are improving or deteriorating over the past few hours, helping you time your dive.

-The Forecast chart gives you a visual read of incoming swell conditions for your current region — updated daily, and automatically switching to the relevant forecast as you pan around the map.
-It's the fastest way to see whether the next few days are worth planning a dive around.
+The Regional Forecast is accessible from the Forecast button in the menu.
+It gives you a visual overview of incoming swell and wind conditions for your region — updated daily, and automatically switching to the relevant forecast as you pan around the map.
+It's the fastest way to assess whether the next few days are worth planning around, without needing to look at individual sites.

 Reading the Chart

-The main chart shows swell height as colour-coded bars so you can assess conditions at a glance without reading numbers:
+The main chart shows offshore swell height as colour-coded bars so you can assess conditions at a glance:

 • Good (≤ 0.7m) — Calm swell, typically good conditions for most sites